ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

 Maybe we can write a checklist somewhere of all the things to check after making changes to our site.
 But surely, this will get out of hand as we add more features to our app.
 It is also going to get old really quickly — repetitive tasks like that are best left to robots.

 Hmm, robots.
 That's an idea.
 What if we can write this checklist and just get the computer to check everything for us?
-I think we just invented the idea of _[automated testing]\(TODO: link to automated testing)_!
+I think we just invented the idea of _automated testing_!

 Okay, maybe we were not the first to come up with the concept, but we independently discovered it so we still deserve some credit.
 Once we are done patting ourselves on the back, go ahead and run the following command in the terminal: